Congyuwang/AlphaNetV3/README.md

 3. Model Configuration is in `config.py`.
 4. To run the model, execute `python main.py`.
 5. The loss plot pictures and models will be stored by each epoch and training period in `./models/` folder.
+5. Tests of layers and time series data tools are in `./tests/` folder.
+To run the test, execute `python test.py`

 (There is also a development notebook in `./notebook/` folder.)